 From Raphael Samuel, we take the view that history is a very broad-based activity that ought to be a common enterprise, both collaborative and democratic.
 We also believe that history is ultimately a political undertaking and, as Howard Zinn put it, “historians cannot choose to be neutral; [they] write on a moving train.”
 For us that means exploring the myriad ways in which politics and history collide, fuse, or brush past one another, not just in the content of our interpretations, but also in the forms and practices we use to present and communicate our ideas, and in the general conditions under which we produce them.
 It also means insisting upon the idea, unfashionable in some quarters, that history still matters and can be a call to action.

 We are committed to developing new and alternative ways of thinking about and producing history and we welcome participation and presentations from all sections of the history-making community.

+The conference was first held in May 2012 in London, the second conference was held in June 2013 in Manchester, and the third conference was held in June 2014 in Huddersfield.
 We are thrilled to announce that the fourth Unofficial Histories conference will be held at the International Institute of Social History in Amsterdam, the Netherlands, on Friday 5th and Saturday 6th June 2015.
 More details here!“… a coming together of historians – academic, students and members of the public – to look at history as it is being presented today.
 It stepped out of the straight jacket of academia and actually took history to the public – an amazing weekend”